 In preparation for: 1) Molecular Ecology Resources, 2) Environmental Modelling & Software, 3) Ecology and Evolution.

+### Abstract? ###

 INTRODUCTION

 Global biodiversity in terms of genes, species, populations, and ecosystems is being lost at an increasing rate with significant consequences for ecosystem functioning and long term viability of the biosphere (Bellard, Bertelsmeier, Leadley, Thuiller, & Courchamp, 2012; Dirzo et al., 2014; Leigh, Hendry, Vázquez‐Domínguez, & Friesen, 2019).
 Novel monitoring techniques are needed to track these losses and to inform conservation efforts.
 Further, it is recognized that it is no longer sufficient to study spatial patterns in biodiversity loss at a single point in time.
 Instead, one must examine trends and patterns in biodiversity through both space and time (Fenderson, Kovach, & Llamas, 2019).